 It is important to follow all instructions on the label of your topical anesthetic to ensure you’re using it properly.
 The product can be applied either with a cotton swab or with a clean finger.
 Most products have to be applied directly to the area that is causing you pain and should be reapplied every few hours.

 Ice packs are ideal for reducing inflammation and swelling that comes as a result of having braces.
 You can apply a homemade ice pack directly to your cheek, allowing it to penetrate through and reach the area where the braces are placed.

 It’s important to avoid chewing or sucking on ice, as this can break your braces and create the need for an emergency orthodontic appointment.
-Cold foods like ice cream and smoothies can provide significant pain relief in areas where the braces are causing discomfort.
+Certain foods after getting braces, like ice cream and smoothies, can provide significant pain relief in areas where the braces are causing discomfort.
 When using an ice pack, you may want to place it over a washcloth to prevent the cold from being too extreme for you.

 Over-the-Counter Pain Medication

 Over-the-counter pain medication is ideal for reducing pain and discomfort related to braces.
 Two of the most common medications used are acetaminophen (Tylenol) and ibuprofen (Advil).
 Advil, in particular, can reduce swelling, which can be beneficial for patients who have mild to moderate inflammation as a result of the braces having been placed or tightened.
 Read all instructions on the medication’s label before taking anything and avoid NSAIDs if you are on blood thinners or have heart disease or are pregnant.